 Polyurethane Glue Guide – Urethane Applications and Tutorials

 There are many different adhesives available on the market which have different properties and are more or less suitable for really firm bonding.
-One of these adhesives is polyurethane adhesive – an adhesive that can shine with many positive properties.
+One of these adhesives is polyurethane adhesive – an adhesive that can stand out with many favorable properties.
 But what is polyurethane adhesive?
 We will explain it to you – in our PU adhesive guide.

-- 6 Conclusion of the different PU Adhesives
+- 7 Conclusion of the Different PU Adhesives

 Polyurethane adhesives, also known as PU adhesives, are adhesives used for higher strength constructions and can be used as both inelastic and permanently elastic adhesives.
 They are based on polymers, but often contain other components such as various additives.

 Not to be underestimated, however, is its health hazard.
-It is therefore subject to the Chemicals Prohibition Ordinance and may not be sold to persons under 18 years of age.
-Furthermore, certain safety measures must be taken when using it, which we will discuss below.
+It is, therefore, subject to the Chemicals Prohibition Ordinance and may not be sold to persons under 18 years of age.
+Furthermore, specific safety measures must be taken when using it, which we will discuss below.

 PU 2K adhesives are those that bond surfaces together by the chemical reaction of two components, usually a resin and a hardener.
-Both components must be mixed in a certain ratio.
+Both elements must be mixed in a specific ratio.
 There are different mixing ratios.
 The most common mixing ratios of adhesive to hardener are either 100:15 or 100:30.
 A good alternative is epoxy resin glue.